ganny26/ganny26/README.md

 My name is Selvaganesh.
 I'm a Computer Science Enginner and have experience as FullStack developer👨‍💻.

- - 🔭 I write frontend using React JS, Next JS, HTML5, CSS3, StyledComponents and backend using GraphQL, Node JS, Express JS, Spring Boot, Lambda Functions.
+ - 🔭 I write frontend using React JS, Next JS, HTML5, CSS3, StyledComponents.
+ - 🔧 I write backend using GraphQL, Node JS, Express JS, Spring Boot, Flask & Lambda Functions.
  - 🥳 Having 6 years of experience in developing web applications on various platforms like AWS and Digital Ocean.
  - 💼 Good experience in handeling CI/CD deployment using Bitbucket & Jenkins, Concourse pipline.
-Experienced in setting up AWS ECS with production grade configuration.
 Experienced with Web Servers like NGINX, Apache and caching framework like Redis.
+ -  ☁️ Experienced in cloud providers like AWS,Digital Ocean, CLoudfoundry to deploy with production grade configuration.
  - 📱 Having 2+ Years of experience in building cross platform mobile apps using React Native.
  - ⚡ Fun fact Active open source contributer and written many technical blogs.
  - 📫 Reach me at